vairaj/Lab03/README.md

 <br><br>
 (7)
 <br>
-The code breaks when using float at the very end.
+The code using float breaks at the very end.
 It includes the upper limit of i in its computations instead of stopping before reaching it.
 <br>
 <h2>references</h2>
 https://www.dreamincode.net/forums/topic/24152-systempause%3B/